lorenamilian/COP4520_Proj/README.md

 General Instuctions/Dependencies

-You will need mlpack, armadillo, openblas, and ensmallen to run this C++ project.
+You will need mlpack, armadillo, openblas, ftxui, and ensmallen to run this C++ project.

+Build and run src/terminalInterface.cpp

 ## Detailed instructions to run the project in Visual Studio

 Watch this youtube video for a guide on installing vcpkg, cmake, and configuring in Visual Studio if needed

-Code can be ruin in Visual Studio Code of course, but I had some trouble getting that to work, so I used Visual Studio

 https://www.youtube.com/watch?v=FeBzSYiWkEU